strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 :::

 :::caution
-When creating your Strapi project, don't use the `--quickstart` flag as this will create an app using SQLite, which is not desired for remote hosting.
+When creating your Strapi project, don't use the `--quickstart` flag as the quick start installation uses SQLite, which is not desired for remote hosting.

-This guides cover using PostgreSQL as the database but [MySQL or MariaDB](https://docs.strapi.io/dev-docs/installation/cli#preparing-the-installation) can also be used.
 :::

 ### Create a "Droplet"